How to Train a Reliable Stay

 • Work up to a minute, then two, then three

-One technique I like at this stage is reinforcing eye contact instead of looking at the treats in your hand or pocket.
+One technique I like at this stage is reinforcing eye contact while the dog holds position instead of looking at the treats in your hand or pocket.
+You can use some regular kibble and calmly deliver a piece of food to your dog every time your dog gives eye contact while in the stay position.

 3. Add Distance